AdaCore/spark2014/docs/lrm/source/packages.rst

 #. |SPARK| requires that an intra-compilation_unit call which is
-   executable during elaboration shall occur after a certain point in the unit where the subprogram_body is known to have been elaborated.
-This point may precede the declaration of the subprogram body and starts at the *early call region* in which such a call is permitted prior to the elaboration of the body of the subprogram.
+   executable during elaboration shall occur after a certain point in the unit (described below) where the subprogram's completion is known to have been elaborated.
+The portion of the unit following this point and extending to the start of the completion of the subprogram is defined to be the *early call region* for the subprogram.
+An intra-compilation_unit call which is executable during elaboration and which occurs (statically) before the start of the completion of the callee shall occur within the early call region of the callee.

 #.
 The start of the early call region is obtained by starting at the
-   subprogram_body and then looking at the preceding declarations in reverse elaboration order until a non-preelaborable statement/declarative_item/pragma is encountered.
+   subprogram's completion (typically a subprogram_body) and then traversing the preceding constructs in reverse elaboration order until a non-preelaborable statement/declarative_item/pragma is encountered.
 The early call region starts immediately after this non-preelaborable construct (or at the beginning of the enclosing block (or library unit package spec or body) if no such non-preelaborable construct is found).
-The early call region ends at the declaration of the subprogram body.

    [The idea here is that once elaboration reaches the start of the early call region, there will be no further expression evaluation or statement